membrane/api-gateway/distribution/examples/acl/README.md

 2. Execute `service-proxy.bat`

 3. Open the URL http://localhost:2000/ in your browser.
-   The predic8.de web site will be displayed in your browser.
+   The predic8.de website will be displayed in your browser.

 4. Open the URL http://localhost:2000/contact/
    The predic8 contacts site will be displayed.